Disclosure

 VPN Network protected with shield

 VPNs are online apps that secure your traffic and hide your IP address.
-VPNs help you bypass annoying geo-blocks on popular streaming sites.
-And they’re also great at circumventing censorship in restrictive countries.
-Plus, VPNs also protect you from cyber attacks, which happen regularly nowadays.
+They help you get past annoying geo-blocks on popular streaming sites.
+They also protect you from cyber attacks, which are common today.

-But there’s more to VPNs than just a paragraph-long definition.
-So we covered everything you need to know about them in this guide.
-Keep reading to find out how a VPN actually works, what it’s used for, how to use the service, how to find a good provider, and more.
+But there’s more to VPNs than just a short definition.
+This guide covers everything you need to know about them.
+You’ll learn how a VPN works, what it’s used for, and how to use it.

 VPN Definition

 VPN stands for Virtual Private Network.
-A VPN is an online service that encrypts your online traffic and hides your IP address.
-That allows you to browse the web securely and unblock geo-restricted and censored content.
+A VPN encrypts your online traffic and hides your IP address.
+This lets you browse the web securely and access blocked content.

 Test Your VPN Knowledge – Take A Quiz!